Why Does My Dog Sleep So Close to Me? 4 Reasons & Vet-Approved Tips

 Both wolf and domesticated dog puppies are born in litters.
 As they are still puppies, the entire litter will sleep in little dog piles for additional warmth and protection.
 This behavior instinctively stays with them as they get older.

-Because sleeping in piles helps to protect the pack, your dog could also be doing it to actively protect you.
-As your dog’s owner, it sees you as part of its pack.
-As a result, your dog likely wants to lay close to you so that it can provide warmth and protection for you, just like you are doing for them.
+Because sleeping in piles helps to protect the pack, your dog could also be doing it to actively protect you (or themselves).
+A comfortable, tame, and well-trained pet dog would definitely see you as part of their social circle.
+As a result, your dog likely wants to lay close to you so that they both feel safe and are able to protect you – though take note that not all dogs are good in actual emergency situations!

 3. Sleeping With Your Dog Helps You Bond